 Use Cloudamize's integration with ASR to migrate machines monitored by a Cloudamize agent to Azure.
 Setup configuration servers, install Mobility Services, test the migration, and perform the migration; all from the Cloudamize platform.

-* Please note that assessments using our agentless installation option will not be able to be migrated via ASR.
+- Assessments using our agentless installation approach will not be able to migrate via ASR.

 Follow this step-by-step guide to migrate machines to Azure via ASR.